microsoft/nni/examples/trials/benchmarking/automlbenchmark/README.md

 ```bash
 ./setup.sh
 ```
 Then, install the dependencies required by automlbenchmark using the following commands.
+It is recommended to perform the following steps in a separate virtual environment.
 ```bash
 cd automlbenchmark
 pip3 install -r requirements.txt